Earthworm Jim 2: Accolades

-Earthworm Jim 2 was nominated for the Video Software Dealers Association's "Video Game of the Year" for 1995, losing to Donkey Kong Country 2.
+Earthworm Jim 2 was nominated for the Video Software Dealers Association's "Video Game of the Year" in 1995, losing to Donkey Kong Country 2.
 In 1996, GamesMaster ranked the Mega Drive version second in their "The GamesMaster Mega Drive Top 10."
 In 1998, Saturn Power listed the Saturn version 90th in their Top 100 Sega Saturn Games.
 IGN rated the game 40th on its "Top 100 SNES Games of All Time."
 They praised the Snott dynamic that it added a lot to the gameplay experience.

 Sequels

 The Earthworm Jim series had future sequels, including Earthworm Jim 3D and Earthworm Jim: Menace 2 the Galaxy.
-They were developed by different developers, with vastly different gameplay and styles, and received generally negative reception.
+They were made by different developers, with vastly dissimilar gameplay and styles, and received generally negative reception.